SS Chief Wawatam: Railroad ferry

 Chief Wawatam was designed by Great Lakes marine architect Frank E. Kirby.
 It was launched in Toledo, Ohio, by the Toledo Shipbuilding Company on 26 August 1911.
 It was a replacement for St. Ignace, a wooden vessel built in 1888.
 The new steel ship, at the time of construction, was said to have been the largest ice crusher in the world.
 It started servicing the Mackinac Transportation Company on 18 October 1911.
 The company was a joint venture of Duluth, South Shore and Atlantic Railway, Grand Rapids and Indiana Railroad, and Michigan Central Railroad.
 The three railroads crossed back and forth at the Straits of Mackinac.

-Chief Wawatam could carry 18 to 26 railroad cars depending on their sizes and they were on rails bolted to the ferry ship's deck.
+Depending on their size, Chief Wawatam could carry 18 to 26 railroad cars, rolled onto rails bolted to the ship's deck.
 The vessel had similarly designed steam engines as the Titanic.
 After a post-1945 refit, it would have a steering gear taken from a World War II destroyer.
 The first part of Chief Wawatam's history is that while its main purpose was as a train service to carry railroad cars, it also carried regular passenger train cars, automobiles, military personnel, and people for cruising.
 The cruising passengers had a lounge with oak seats.
 The ship's name was often shortened to just the Chief in common usage.

 Year-round train ferry service at the Straits of Mackinac was a significant challenge because of the heavy ice buildup experienced by these straits in winter.
 Chief Wawatam was designed to break ice with her bow propeller, which could both propel the boat and take water out from underneath the ice to allow it to be broken through by force of gravity from the weight of the ship.
 The ice-crushing railroad ferry was used in various instances to break open a channel for other freighters to pass through.

 Chief Wawatam was 338 feet in length and had a beam of 62 feet.
 Her three propellers, two in the stern and one on the bow, were driven by coal-fired triple-expansion steam engines producing 6,000 horsepower.
 The vessel is believed to have been the last hand-fired, coal-burning boat in commercial service on the Great Lakes.
 Other coal-burning vessels that survived longer in revenue service, such as the ferry Badger, had automatic stokers.